 If your Hedera helix does not get well-distributed sunlight, you might find that certain parts of the plant develop much better than others.

-If that should be the case, simply cut off the deficient parts and move your plant to a location where the whole plant gets blessed with the same amount of sunlight.
+If that should be the case, cut off the deficient parts and move your plant to a location where the whole plant gets blessed with the same amount of sunlight.

-English Ivy: Winter Dormancy
+English Ivy Winter Dormancy

 English Ivy Problems

-That said, it needs to be pointed out that the English ivy is a rather hardy plant that is pretty forgiving when neglected or cared for all too much.
+The English ivy is a rather hardy plant that is pretty forgiving when neglected or cared for all too much.

 If your plant has a lot of drooping leaves, this might be due to overwatering.
 To solve the problem, simply water less (frequently).